ivan-a-09/Data-analysis-and-automatization-tools-for-OOPIC-Pro/README.md

 </p>
 </details>

-### restrict(res): ndarray
 <details>
-<summary>Restricts residual to a coarser grid using full-weighting stencil.</summary>
+<summary><code>restrict(res): ndarray</code></summary>
 <p>
+Restricts residual to a coarser grid using full-weighting stencil.
 Reduces the resolution of the residual array <code>res</code> to a coarser grid by applying a weighted average over a 3x3 stencil.
 Boundaries use simple averaging if full stencil is unavailable.

 <b>Parameters:</b><br>
 - <code>res</code>: 2D ndarray, residual on fine grid.<br>